Ellen has been an online writer for over 12 years. Her articles focus on everything from gardening to engineering.

-1) The Frost Line
+1. The Frost Line

-In the north, housing regulations require home foundations to be dug below the frost line, which may be 5 to 6 feet down.
+In the north, housing regulations require home foundations to be dug below the frost line, which may be five to six feet down.
 Builders must sink the pipes that far down so they won't freeze and break.
 At that point, one might as well build a basement.
 In the south, the frost line tends to be less than a foot, so digging down is an unnecessary expense.

-2) Expansive Clay Soils of Texas Shrink and Swell
+2. Expansive Clay Soils of Texas Shrink and Swell

 Texas was formerly under the Gulf of Mexico, and a lot of the eastern half of the state has what are called "expansive soils," a kind of clay that heaves and flexes and plays havoc even when houses are placed on slab foundations.
 These clays expand up to 30% when wet, and dry quickly.